KGoksal/Docker-Best-Practices/README.md

 POSTGRES_HOST_AUTH_METHOD=trust

 -> Use the command **ps aux** in each container to see a list of processes and usernames.
 The process needs a matching user ID or group ID to access the files in question.
+Note: If ps doesn't work in your container, you may need to install it.
+In debian-based images with apt, you can add it with apt-get update && apt-get install procps

 ****************************************************************************************